cyulin17/final-project/README.md

 https://go-to-japan.herokuapp.com/

-To do: 1-2 short GIFs of the most interesting or features of the application.
-Recommended screen recording apps are Kap and ScreenToGif.
+To do: 1-2 short GIFs

 ## Technologies Used